makandz/synduce/deliverable-1/planning.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

-The purpose of the product is to firstly allow for a web application that does not require a user to dowload the Synduce project, build it, feed it code, and run it in the command line.
+The purpose of the product is to firstly allow for a web application that does not require a user to download the Synduce project, build it, feed it code, and run it in the command line.
 It would be much more easily accessible to not only researchers, but anyone else interseted in learning about Synduce if everything was online.
 The convenience of accessing, and using the Synduce software through a web app would be appealing.
 Secondly, a user might want to better understand what Synduce is doing behind the scenes but looking at command line output is not necessarily attractive.
 Our product would enhance this experience leaving the command line entirely and displaying log information elegantly and intuitively so it easier for one to read.

 > Question Details:
 >